OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 ![Bootstrap a .NET Core development environment for Linux](bootstrapping_netcore_dev_on_linux.png)

-Microsoft .NET Core has great cross-platform support giving a .NET developer the ability to do much of their development on Linux distributions or macOS.
+Microsoft .NET Core has great cross-platform support, giving .NET developers the ability to do much of their development on Linux distributions or macOS.
 In this post, I’ll go through how you can get started and what tools are available to support developers.

 <h2>In this post</h2>